 – Pertaining gambling addiction, the government is more than concerned and has proposed abolishing the ever-growing slot machines in the country.
 Libera reported that almost one million Italians are addicted to at least one form of gambling.
 Italy is only behind Australia and Singapore as the country with the highest gambling spending per capita.

 – There is a high rate of crime in Italy, which can be linked to addicted gamblers stealing and robbing to pay off their gambling debts.
 Addicted gamblers are mostly poor retirees and unemployed youths.

 – Seeing the high rate of illegal gambling, the political party M5S (5-Star-Movement) proposed that land-based and online gambling should be completely abolished in Italy.
-Reasons were that gambling is an impeccable disguise for organised crimes and a general cause of diverse social problems.
+Reasons were that gambling is an impeccable disguise for organized crimes and a general cause of diverse social problems.

 – The founder of Not So Slot, a social psychologist named Simone Feder, complained that 800,000 out of 15 million Italian gamblers are addicted to gambling; stating the fact that these addicts are just hopeful and believe they can get off their low-living by playing slot machines with their scanty wages or money criminally gathered if there are no wages at all.